 Punk's Not Dead

 @17 This gen worst by creativity(subjective) and fun(also subjective pal) and since were still barely halfway through this gen, that's being very presumptious.
 So really LBP, heavy rain and mod nation racers were all neither creative or fun, thank god don't have your tastes, The Last Guardian says hello.
 Well lets see shooters and sports games are popular, so there will be alot of developers trying to get those limited gamer's dollars by making shooters and sports games, duh duh george.
-"Innovative ones sell like [email protected] And something you have forgotten your personal taste isn't the same as everyone elses.
+"Innovative ones sell like [email protected]" Well lets see, trying something drastically different ie not the norm, is a gamble to begin with just because is not a proven concept.
+So your already a niche to begin with, so lower sales shouldn't be surprising to anyone.
+And something you have forgotten your personal taste isn't the same as everyone elses.
 Again if your as old of a gamer as you claim to be you should have known that.
 Read the very limited article, the guy isn't into making games anymore and mc's and 3d doesn't interest him.
 Now if kojima, miyomoto, and countless other devs, up and said gaming has no future ect then i'll concerned, but 1 guys opinion nope not concerned.
 To all the old gamers, calling this the twilight of gaming/worst gen ever ect, the dawn of gaming wasn't exactly stellar either alot of those old games weren't that great.
 Alot of them either had broken controls or stupid bugs(funny how they never really went away) or plainly were bad.
 But it all boils down to personal taste/preference, so whatever.
 Like them or hate them 3-d and motion controls are merely a evolutionay step to gaming's final destination, full body motion tracking and virtual reality immersion, ie all the senses.

 like he says, I don't see a future in that, especially the motion controls.
 Move works.
 3D looks fantastic in games (I tried it in October of last year at Eurogamer Expo 2009).
 But at the same time they're just gimmicks.
 No way are they gonna gonna move the industry forward as much as innovation in fundamental gameplay will.